ay-ka/practice/README.md

   <h4 align="center">visual representation of words used to highlight popular words and phrases based on frequency and relevance</h4>
 </div>

-<h6>(*** important: the project mainly developed for persian words but with selecting proper english font & adding proper stopwords, it works for          english data too)</h6>

 <br />
 <br />